sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## PCPartPicker
-As of 17-07-2022, PCPartPicker requires us to login in order to check if a user exits
+As of 17-07-2022, PCPartPicker requires us to login in order to check if a user exists

 ```json
   "PCPartPicker": {